Contact us to get Lynda Gratton's fees and availability for your next event

 Over the last 20 years, Lynda Gratton has written extensively about the interface between people and organisations.
 Her ten books cover the link between business and HR strategy (‘Living Strategy’), the new ways of working (‘The Democratic Enterprise’), the rise of complex collaboration (‘Hot Spots’ and ‘Glow’) and the impact of a changing world on employment and work (‘The Shift’ and ‘The 100-Year Life’ (co-authored with Andrew Scott).
 In 2012 ‘The Shift’ received the business book of the year award in Japan and has been translated into more than 15 languages.
 In 2015 ‘The Key’ won the CMI Management Book of the Year.
 In 2016 ‘The 100 Year Life’ was shortlisted for the FT Business Book of the Year award and became one of the best-selling books in Japan.
 In 2020 Lynda and Andrew published ‘The New Long Life – a framework for flourishing in a changing world’.
 Lynda is a regular columnist for MIT Sloan Management Review and has written for a range of press including the Financial Times and the Sunday Times.

-Lynda’s work has been acknowledged globally.
-She has won the Tata prize in India; in the US she has been named as the annual Fellow of NAHR and won the CCL prize; whilst in Australia she has won the HR prize.
-Lynda is a Fellow of the World Economic Forum and has chaired the WEF Council on Leadership.
-She serves as a judge on the FT Business Book of the Year panel, chairs the Drucker prize panel and is on the governing body of London Business School.
-In 2013 she was awarded the Life Time Achievement Award by HR Magazine and equally in 2013 she was amongst the 15 top thought leaders in the Thinkers50 ranking.
+Lynda’s work has been acknowledged globally – she has won the Tata prize in India; in the US she has been named as the annual Fellow of NAHR and won the CCL prize; whilst in Australia, she has won the AHRI prize; she has received the Best Teacher Award at London Business School.
+Lynda is a Fellow of the World Economic Forum and chaired the WEF Council of Leadership.
+She has served on Prime Minister Abe’s “Council for designing the 100-year-life society” and is currently a member of the international advisory board of Equinor.